estherDow/sequenceAll/README.md

 b)a step is set to not 0 in the vector.

-Wifi implemented, advertizes services under sequenceall.local
+Wifi implemented, advertizes services under sequenceall.local, currently not working under android.

+Who suppots mDNS?

 sta / ap modes may be set via post requests: